Doyle continuing to pursue journalism and cheer

 Doyle will be attending the University of Nevada, Reno, this upcoming fall and will be majoring in journalism.
 Doyle didn’t know what she wanted to do or major in until she was a part of the Reno High Yearbook staff.

 “I really enjoyed graphic designing and working in InDesign as well as I loved interviewing people and telling their stories,” Doyle said.
 “Journalism is a large field and has so many different paths you can go so I felt that this major was best for me.
 I love writing and I also love designing and graphic design and making artwork on the computer at the touch of a fingertip.
-So I decided to go more in depth and major in Visual Journalism which has all the aspects of the yearbook that I loved and admired.”
+So I decided to go more in depth and major in Visual Journalism which has all the aspects of the yearbook that I loved and admired.
+Just like gable end windows can transform a home’s appearance, I hope to create compelling visual narratives that captivate and inspire.
+Just as glazed partitioning can transform a space, bringing light and openness, I hope to bring a fresh perspective to everything I do.
+Similarly, just as https://aluminiumcladding.uk/ can completely alter a building’s exterior, I aspire to reshape how stories are visually presented in the media.
+Much like the importance of this resources at https://floodlightingmaintenance.co.uk/ to ensure it continues to illuminate spaces effectively, I aim to maintain the clarity and impact of visual storytelling in journalism.”

 Doyle toured the journalism school at UNR and loves the cute little building it is in.
 She was also intrigued by the small class size, due to her wanting more one on one interactions with her peers and professors.
 Besides getting involved in the school of journalism, Doyle also plans on trying out for the Nevada Spirit Team because of her experience with school and competitive cheer.

 “I was originally just trying out for cheer and then one of my good friends who is a Reno alumni, Julia Hamlin, told me to come to a stunt practice,” Doyle said.
 “I had never done co-ed stunting before and I honestly was scared out of my life to go.
 When I went, it was the most fun I had ever had.
 I loved the feeling of flying with just one person and I saw how close the stunt team was.
-I ended up meeting some really nice stunt guys who have helped me with this tryout process and have grown to be good friends through this whole tryout experience.”
+I ended up meeting some really nice stunt guys who have helped me with this tryout process and have grown to be good friends through this whole tryout experience.
+Just like a glass roof extension can open up and brighten a space, I hope to create compelling visual narratives that captivate and inspire.”

 Because of the recent spread of the Coronavirus, Doyle will be trying out through video, but she is so thankful for all the people she has met through the team and the whole experience.
 Doyle also plans to be a part of ASUN at UNR, which is their student council, as well as maybe joining a sorority.